bigfix/developer.bigfix.com/site/reference/types/grub-color-pair.md

 No documentation exists.

-# background of &lt;grub color pair&gt;
+# background of &lt;grub color pair&gt; : grub color

 Name of background color of the color pair.

-# foreground of &lt;grub color pair&gt;
+# foreground of &lt;grub color pair&gt; : grub color

 Name of foreground color of the color pair.

-# &lt;grub color pair&gt; as string
+# &lt;grub color pair&gt; as string : string

-String displaying color pair in form &quot;foreground-color/background-color
+String displaying color pair in form &amp;quot;foreground-color/background-color